Towards Blind Lens Aberration Correction via Large LensLib Pre-training and Discrete Degradation Priors: Experimental Results

 \subsection{Implementation Details}

 \textbf{Datasets.} We sample $m_1=200$ and $m_2=3$ instances per class for AODLibpro \texttt{train} and AODLibpro \texttt{test}, yielding $3,600$ training lenses and $54$ test lenses with no overlap.
-For AODLibpro \texttt{train}, each lens randomly degrades $40$ images from Flickr2K~\citep{timofte2017ntire} via a precise imaging simulator~\citep{yang2024end}.
+For AODLibpro \texttt{train}, we synthesize $40$ degraded images per lens from Flickr2K~\cite{timofte2017ntire} via a precise imaging simulator~\cite{yang2024end}.
 For AODLibpro \texttt{test}, the degraded images are synthesized based on additional $26$ collected clear images.
-Meanwhile, through manually designing and gathering open source designs, we construct a real-world lens aberration dataset \textit{RealLens-Sim}, consisting of $4$ minimalist optical systems with spherical or aspheric surfaces (MOS-A/S)~\citep{jiang2024flexible}, $1$ metalens from~\cite{tseng2021neural}(MOS-Meta), one smartphone lens under $3$ misalignment (MA) cases, and $2$ high-end lenses including an ultra-wide lens and a smartphone lens (High-end).
+Meanwhile, through manually designing and gathering open source designs, we construct a real-world lens aberration dataset \textit{RealLens-Sim}, consisting of $4$ minimalist optical systems with spherical or aspheric surfaces (MOS-A/S)~\cite{jiang2024flexible}, $1$ metalens from~\cite{tseng2021neural} (MOS-Meta), one smartphone lens under $3$ misalignment (MA) cases, and $2$ high-end lenses including an ultra-wide lens and a smartphone lens (High-end).
 The same simulator is applied to simulate the paired images of them for numerical evaluation.
 For real-world cases, we collect real-snapped optical degradation images \textit{RealLens-Snap} with fabricated single lenses, the commercial minimalist lens $CAYE$ $50mm$ $f1/4$, two DSLRs of $Canon$ $24mm$ $f1/4$ and $Sony$ $18135$, and nano-optics data from~\cite{tseng2021neural}.

-\textbf{Training details.} On AODLibpro \texttt{train}, we first pre-train LPR for $100K$ iterations, and train the FoundCAC model for $200K$ iterations.
-Both training stages use $256\times256$ random crops with flips and rotations for data augmentation, with a batch size of $16$.
-We use Adam with a learning rate of $2e-4$ to $1e-6$ decayed by a cosine annealing schedule.
-Training is conducted on two RTX 4090 GPUs, and inference uses a single RTX 4090.
-Consistent with~\cite{chen2022real}, all encoders and decoders employ $3$ groups of ResBlocks.
-For FoundCAC, we use $4$ RSTB layers from Swin-T~\citep{liang2021swinir} as the deep fusion backbone, given its strong performance on spatial-varying OD~\citep{jiang2024minimalist}.
-Ablations on alternative backbones are reported in Section~\ref{sec:benchamrk} and~\ref{sec:ablations}.

-In the following sections, we apply \textit{RealLens} to evaluate the performance of blind aberration correction pipelines, and we further benchmark the model paradigms via AODLibpro \texttt{Test} with emphasis on the PSF representations.
-For more implementations, please refer to Appendix~\ref{sup:model} and~\ref{sup:setting}.